Are you wondering if you need contents insurance? Perhaps your policy is up for renewal, and the cost seems like an unnecessary expense.

-Personal possessions cover is often included in home contents policies.
-Again, check whether this is the case.
+Personal possessions cover can be added to your home contents policy.
 This means that valuable items such as laptops, cameras, mobile phones and jewellery are covered when you take them out of the home.
 Some policies may even cover you when you take these items abroad.
 Your policy may cover your family bicycles too.

 There will usually be a limit on the total amount you can claim for these items as well as a limit for each individual item – unless you pay a higher premium to increase your cover.

 Legal expenses policies cover legal fees if you are involved in a dispute.
 For instance, if you take a tradesperson to court or if someone was injured in your home and subsequently sued.

 Home emergency cover provides emergency assistance if the property’s plumbing, drainage, heating or power supply fails, or if damage to the doors or windows compromises the security of the property.
 The insurer will be available 24 hours a day and will arrange for a contractor to secure the property and prevent further damage.
 Policies sometimes include an allowance for temporary accommodation.